 I've been teaching swimming for over 30 years and I built Swim Teach so that I can share all my knowledge, wisdom and experience from the thousands of swimming lessons I have had the pleasure of teaching.
 Take a look back through my previous newsletters and see what you missed.

 Are you striving to make every second count in your 30-minute swim lessons?
-Are you lessons working as hard as you are?
+Maximize your 30-minute swim lessons with expert planning!
 Hi, Mark here.
 I hope all is well with you.
 Are you striving to make every second count in your 30-minute swim lessons?
 A well-structured plan is the cornerstone of effective teaching, ensuring your students progress confidently and efficiently.
 Crafting the Perfect 30-Minute Lesson An impactful swim lesson encompasses several key components: 1.
-Lesson Type & Level: Define...
+Lesson Type &...